binkley/homebrewery-files/tuckers-kobolds.md

 _**Behind the Holes.**_ Kobolds fire from murder holes and have three-quarters [cover](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Cover).
 They can fire at any target in a cone starting from their position (3 targets adjacent in the main 10' passage, 5 targets opposite).
 Ranged attacks from a murder hole do not have [Disadvantage](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Disadvantage) when targeting an adjacent creature, and attacks into a murder hole are at [Disadvantage](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Disadvantage).

-_**Into the Tunnels.**_ Breaking through a wall (AC 15, 30 HP) reveals the 3-foot-by-3-foot sniper&rsquo;s nest, which connects to a network of small unlit tunnels.
+_**Into the Tunnels.**_ Breaking through a wall (AC 15, 30 HP) reveals the 3-foot-by-3-foot sniper&rsquo;s nest which connects to a network of small unlit tunnels.

 ### Balancing the Challenges